IMA-WorldHealth/bhima/docs/en/for-developers/installing-bhima.md

 CREATE USER 'bhima'@'localhost' IDENTIFIED BY 'password';
 ```

-Then, build the app with
+Then, build the app with:

 ```bash
 # build the application